null

 Organic Fair-Trade cocoa butter: Cocoa butter softens and protects the hair and reduces frizz.
 It adds conditioning and structure to the shampoo bar.
 We choose organic Fair-Trade cocoa butter to support social and ecological equity.

-Organic mango seed butter: Mango seed butter is highly conditioning and protective of the hair.
+Mango seed butter: Mango seed butter is highly conditioning and protective of the hair.

 Organic stearic acid: An uncharged (non-ionic) saturated fatty acid.
 Stearic acid adds structure and hardness to our shampoo bars.